sbhbenjamin/tp/docs/UserGuide.md

 The constraints on the inputs can be found [here](#6-appendix-constraints-on-inputs).

 <div markdown="span" class="alert alert-primary">:bulb: **Note:**
-You can also search using multiple descriptors (e.g. `find n/book t/CS2103T`) to narrow down your search.
+You can also search using multiple descriptors (example: `find n/book t/CS2103T`) to narrow down your search.
 </div>

 <div markdown="span" class="alert alert-primary">:bulb: **Note:**